matthew-pisano/BabelEngine/README.md

 ## Address Space

 All addresses are encoded in standard base64.
-Their length is fixed, but depends on the size of the input space (the maximum number of bytes in the input sequence that it is compiled with).
+Their length is fixed, but depends on the size of the input space (the maximum number of bytes in the input sequence that this library is compiled with).
 These address can easily be store within strings and displayed.
 Even very short addresses can reference a large byte sequence.

 Addresses are composed similarly to those of the original *Library of Babel* website.
 They are composed of the following components, delimited by colons: